Solar-pumped Radiation-balanced Laser: Introduction

 Solar-pumped lasers have gained significant attention over the past decade as a sustainable technology with potential applications in renewable energy, green laser systems, communications, and space exploration, particularly for future lunar infrastructure \cite{kublbock2024solar, national2007space, algora2022beaming, Hemmati:07, edenhofer2011renewable, mackay2016sustainable, brandon2021role, osman2022hydrogen}.
 Most demonstrated systems employ solid-state rod lasers that harness the sun’s abundant energy and convert it directly into tens of watts of coherent optical power.
 However, their overall efficiency remains constrained by the substantial thermal load imposed on the gain medium.

-The first continuous-wave solid-state solar laser, demonstrated by Young, utilized a neodymium-doped yttrium aluminum garnet (Nd:YAG) crystal as the gain medium \cite{young1966sun}. \NdIII, a well-known four-level laser ion, offers a low lasing threshold and broad absorption bands spanning the visible to near-infrared spectrum \cite{garcia2022nd, do2011, liang2012}.
+The first continuous-wave solid-state solar laser, demonstrated by Young, utilized a neodymium-doped yttrium aluminum garnet (Nd:YAG) crystal as the gain medium \cite{young1966sun}. \NdIII, a well-known four-level laser ion, offers a low lasing threshold \cite{garcia2022nd, do2011, liang2012}.
 Its emission cross-section bandwidth of approximately \SI{0.6}{\nm} enables the generation of nanosecond-scale pulses.
 In Nd:YAG systems, however, the \NdIII\ doping concentration is typically limited to approximately \SI{1.1}{\%} due to fluorescence quenching, which reduces the fluorescence lifetime at higher dopant levels.
-This behavior is intrinsic to \NdIII\ and arises from cross-relaxation within the $4F_{3/2}$ manifold as well as near-field electric-dipole interactions between adjacent \NdIII\ ions under continuous pumping \cite{danielmeyer1973fluorescence, Merkle:06}.
+This behavior is intrinsic to \NdIII\ and arises from cross-relaxation within the $^4F_{3/2}$ manifold as well as near-field electric-dipole interactions between adjacent \NdIII\ ions under continuous pumping \cite{danielmeyer1973fluorescence, Merkle:06}.
 At lower doping levels, a longer optical path within the gain medium is required to ensure sufficient pump absorption.
-As operating power increases, thermal management becomes a critical design constraint.
+As pump power increases, thermal management becomes a critical design constraint.
 Excess heat generated by quantum defects and non-radiative decay processes produces temperature gradients within the crystal, leading to transient thermal lensing and beam distortion.
 These effects exacerbate non-radiative losses and induce depolarization \cite{foster1970thermal, Stone:92, eichler1993thermal, Koechner:70, Guan2018}.

-Although numerous strategies have been investigated to improve the performance of solar-pumped lasers and mitigate thermal load \cite{berwal2022review, kublbock2024solar, Payziyev2019, liang2012}, effective thermal management remains a persistent and central challenge.
+In recent years, co-doping strategies have been explored to improve the performance of neodymium-based solar-pumped lasers \cite{berwal2022review, kublbock2024solar, Payziyev2019, liang2012, Vistas.2022, Vistas.2021, Vistas.2020, Liang.2018, Liang.2013, Liang.2013b}.
+Co-doping Nd$^{3+}$ with sensitizer ions such as Cr$^{3+}$ or Ce$^{3+}$ enhances spectral overlap with the solar spectrum, enabling more efficient absorption and energy transfer, and thus improving pump efficiency and laser output.
+However, high sensitizer concentrations can increase thermal load, scattering losses, and lattice distortion, degrading optical quality.
+Therefore, co-doping requires careful optimization to balance improved absorption with increased optical and thermal losses \cite{Liang2023SolarLasers}.